-The Consumers Sales and Service Tax and Use Tax is the second largest source of revenue for the State of West Virginia.
-At a rate of 6 percent (1 percent rate on food for home consumption), this tax accounts for nearly one-third of the total General Revenue Fund receipts (\$1,197.0 million projected in Fiscal Year 2013).
-For purposes of this report, the Consumers Sales and Service Tax and the Use Tax have been combined because the taxes are complementary and exemptions are identical for both taxes.
+The Sales Tax is the second largest source of revenue for the State of West Virginia.
+At a rate of 6 percent, this tax accounts for roughly 30 percent of the total General Revenue Fund receipts (\$1,269.8 million projected in Fiscal Year 2016).
+For purposes of this report, the Consumers Sales and Services Tax and Use Tax have been combined because the taxes are complementary and exemptions are identical for both taxes.

-Some exclusions, exemptions and deductions associated with the Consumers Sales and Service Tax and Use Tax may be viewed as tax expenditures.
+Some exclusions, exemptions, and deductions associated with the Sales Tax may be viewed as tax expenditures.
 Such tax expenditures tend to escape the usual legislative scrutiny afforded other expenditures in the annual budget approval process because provisions in the tax law often remain intact indefinitely.
 Programs funded through tax expenditures in effect receive priority funding over all other programs.
-The goal of this report is to facilitate an examination of Consumers Sales and Service Tax and Use Tax expenditures using available resources.
+The goal of this report is to facilitate an examination of Sales Tax expenditures using available resources.